microsoft/ignite25-LAB512-prototyping-multimodal-agents-with-azure-ai-foundry-and-the-ai-toolkit/lab/instructions/06_Bonus_Evaluations.md

 # Bonus: Manually Evaluate Your Agent Responses

+> [!NOTE]
+> This is a bonus section you can complete if you still have time during the allotted lab slot.
+Otherwise, you are more than welcome to go through it at your own pace once back home.

 In this section, you will learn how to manually evaluate a dataset of your agent's responses.
 Manual evaluations are when humans directly judge the quality of an LLM’s output.
 In practice, this means a person reads the generated response and decides—often against a rubric or simple scale—whether it is correct, relevant, clear, or “good” versus “bad.”
 With Agent Builder, you can complete manual evaluations to assess your agent’s performance.

 ## Step 1: Add a Variable to the Agent Instructions